• Hawaii Convention Center

 Call for Proposals Overview

-Proposals will be accepted for hour-long presentations or 1 hour and 30 minute-long workshops (see Session Types below for descriptions).
-On-demand, pre-recorded presentations will also be offered as a component of the conference and will be made available along with a selection of keynote and featured speaker recordings to registered attendees.
+Proposals will be accepted for one-hour presentations or one-hour and thirty-minute workshops.
+Pre-recorded presentations will also be offered as a component of the conference and will be made available to registered attendees along with a selection of keynote and featured speaker recordings.

 Proposals can be submitted by anyone working in a preschool, early learning, K-12 or higher education setting or support organization.
 Vendors, exhibitors and for-profit companies interested in presenting at the SOTF Conference will need to purchase a sponsor package that includes a breakout session.